yeasy/learning_pickleball/17_faq_en.md

 ## [Q6] What are the key differences between amateur players and professional players?

+**Answer**: There are several key differences.

-**Answer**: The first is **consistency**.
+The first is **consistency**.
+Professional players can control the ball more stably.
 For the same drop shot, an amateur player may make one mistake every ten times, while a professional player may make one mistake every one hundred times.
 Overall, the unforced error rate of amateur players is much higher.

 Second is the **speed**.
 When the pace of the game is slow, amateurs and professional players seem to perform similar; but when the pace increases, amateurs often can't keep up, and turnovers increase.

 Another is the **gaming consciousness**.
 How to deal with the opponent's ball?
 Should I return a long ball or a short ball?
-Fast ball or slow ball?
+Speed up or slow down?
 Where should I run after returning the ball?
 What is the other party's next intention?
-Amateur players usually don't think about these during the playing, while for professional players, these are often natural ideas, and they will choose the most favorable strategy for their own team and the most uncomfortable for the opponents.
+Amateur players usually don't think about these during the playing, while for professional players, these are as natural as breath.
+They will always choose the most favorable strategy for their own team and the most uncomfortable for the opponents.

-## [Q7] How do I choose a paddle?
+## [Q7] How to choose a suitable paddle?
-**Answer**: The combined length and width of a pickleball paddle cannot exceed 24 inches (60.96 cm), of which the length cannot exceed 17 inches (43.18 cm).
+**Answer**: According to the rules, the combined length and width of a pickleball paddle cannot exceed 24 inches (60.96 cm), of which the length cannot exceed 17 inches (43.18 cm).
 There is no limit to the thickness and weight of the paddle.

-In general, the following parameters can be considered when choosing a paddle:
+In general, no paddle fits everyone.
+The following parameters can be considered based on your level:

 * **Sweet spot**: The larger the sweet spot, the better the fault tolerance, but it often means that the paddle surface is larger, and the swing is slower.
 The ratio of the sweet spot to the paddle surface is an important indicator to the paddle’s technical quality.
 Beginners are recommended to choose a paddle with a higher proportion of the sweet spot.
 * **Weight**: The heavier the paddle, the more it can avoid the vibration caused by hitting the ball, but the swing will be harder, which requires a better power.
 For beginners, it is recommended to consider paddles up to 8 oz (227 g) unless you have an excellent strength.